rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/design-guidelines.md

 ![ChatBot in full-screen mode.](./img/fullscreen.svg)
 </div>

-4. **Embedded:** Places the ChatBot within a product as its own page with its own item navigation menu.
+4. **Embedded:** Places the ChatBot within a product as its own page.
+An embedded ChatBot could be displayed in the product's navigation menu.

 <div class="ws-docs-content-img">
 ![ChatBot embedded in a product.](./img/embedded.svg)